-Most of the Group's investment properties are covered by medium term leases which secure the Group's income and returns for the coming years, and no difficulty in collecting rent due is foreseen.
+Most of the Group's investment properties are covered by medium to long term leases which secure the Group's income and returns for the coming years, and no difficulty in collecting rent due is foreseen.
 The fair value of the properties which will be vacated in the short term is not considered to be significantly different from their book value.
-The B'Kara Old Exchange property, which is currently on promise of sale, is expected to be sold at the contracted amount, which is higher than the book value of the property.
+During the year, the B'Kara Old Exchange property was sold at the contracted amount, which was higher than the book value of the property.